 Rakı Nights end with Turkish Coffee, short and very strong.

-30 Minutes later - After 3 Cigarettes, 4 Songs people in the Restaurant sung along with and 5 Standing-ovations for just anyone and no reason - Beste tipped my coffee around and gave it to Max - Max, who had already exerpienced Rakı Nights, tuk my cup and started to read my future out of my coffee ground.
+30 Minutes later - 3 cigarettes, 4 songs people in the restaurant sung along with and 5 standing-ovations for just anyone and no reason - Beste tipped my coffee around and gave it to Max - Max, who had already exerpienced Rakı Nights, took my cup and started to read my future out of my coffee ground.

 This was followed by long speaches from all of us in reading the future to each other - Clearly the Rakı was speaking ;)

-After three days in Istanbul this is definetly my Highlight - Rakı Nights are the best occacion to speak - Or: To put the words on the table.
+After three days in Istanbul this is definetly a highlight - Rakı Nights are the best occacion to speak - Or: To put the words on the table.

 And you only can have a Rakı Night when you: